tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 #### 3.4.2 Test Parameters Example (non-normative)

 Consider the Test `VALIDATION_MAXELEVATION_INRANGE`.
 If you are evaluating data that could come from anywhere in the world, you would want to use the default value for the 'Parameter' that sets the maximum elevation to that of the highest point on Earth.
-However, if you are working on a dataset consisting entirely of data pertaining to locations in New Zealand, you may wish to set the `Parameter` bdqval:maximumValidElevationInMeters value to the maximum elevation in New Zealand (i.e., 3724 meters).
+However, if you are working on a dataset consisting entirely of data pertaining to locations in New Zealand, you may wish to set the `Parameter` `bdqval:maximumValidElevationInMeters` value to the maximum elevation in New Zealand (i.e., 3724 meters).

-So, for a record where dwc:maximumElevationinMeters is given as "4500" which is out of range for New Zealand, the `Response` for the Test with the default value for the parameter would be:
+So, for a record where `dwc:maximumElevationinMeters` is given as "4500" which is out of range for New Zealand, the `Response` for the Test with the default value for the parameter would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=COMPLIANT
-* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is in range".
+* `Response.comment`="The provided value of `dwc:maximumElevationInMeters` [4500] is in range".

-But if the Test is run on the same data, but with the parameter bqd:maximumValidElevationInMeters set to 3724, appropriate for New Zealand, the `Response` would be:
+But if the Test is run on the same data, but with the parameter `bqd:maximumValidElevationInMeters` set to 3724, appropriate for New Zealand, the `Response` would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=NOT_COMPLIANT
-* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdqval:maximumValidElevationInMeters=3724".
+* `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default `bdqval:maximumValidElevationInMeters`=3724".

 Thus the parameter changes the behavior of the Test to fit local needs.